Academic Catalog

 1. Guided by faith

-1. Exploring the implications of vital expressions of Christian faith for the human condition, as well as for emotional and relational healing and health.
+1. Exploring the implications of vital expressions of Christian faith for the human condition and fostering emotional and relational healing and health.

 2. Rooted in academic discipline